Tornado Outbreak | The Massive & Deadly Tornadoes in Groups

 What is a Tornado Outbreak?

-A tornado outbreak is the occurrence of multiple tornadoes spawning from one weather system.
+A tornado outbreak is the occurrence of multiple tornadoes spawning from many supercells within one weather system.
 Tornado outbreaks vary in size, all the way up to the largest with 362 tornadoes over four days.
 These outbreaks can also widely vary in length, from a few hours to several days.
 They can happen anywhere but are usually in places like Tornado Alley, Dixie Alley, and the Midwest.
+Outbreaks occur year-round, and to learn more about fall tornado outbreaks, click here, and for winter ones, click here.

 How Do They Form?